Code Review#

 Quantity of testing required will vary with the complexity of the change and the repositories involved.
 Developer test groups are required as a minimum.
 As a guide for further testing consider the following:

-is there another rose-stem group that covers this area of code?
-See Testing the UM for common examples
+• is there another rose-stem group that covers this area of code?

 Each of the repositories covered by these WPs have overlapping use of code.

-The Ticket Summary/Code Review templates in each repository contain the details of when testing against other repositories are required.
+The pull request templates in each repository contain the details of when testing against other repositories are required.
 These highlight where the code is likely to interact. e.g. if code in the shared/science folder in JULES is modified then both the UM and LFRIc Apps test suites will need to be run with that change.

-the change in ticket will need modifying so that the parent repository’s test suite passes
+a) the change in pull request will need modifying so that the child repository’s test suite passes

-this change requires a linked ticket in that repository so that all tests can pass.
+b) this change requires a linked pull request in that repository so that all tests can pass.

 Tip

-All linked tickets are reviewed as a group.
-Each ticket in the group should contain links to all the others and the correct keywords applied to make it easier to keep track of them all.
+All linked pull requests are reviewed as a group.
+Each pull request in the group should contain links to all the others and labels applied to make it easier to keep track of them all.

 Is the code up to scratch?